Skip to content

 OpenAI ↔ Claude Reasoning Parameter Conversion

-The router automatically converts between OpenAI's reasoning parameters and Claude's thinking parameter, enabling seamless cross-provider reasoning requests.
+The router automatically converts between OpenAI's reasoning parameters and Claude's thinking parameter, enabling cross-provider reasoning requests without client changes.

 Supported OpenAI Formats: